aws-powertools/powertools-lambda-python/docs/utilities/auth.md

 --8<-- "examples/auth_alpha/jwt/templates/sam.yaml"
 ```

-If you enable Gateway caching, include all request attributes used by authorization in its identity sources.
-A cached allow can otherwise apply to another route or outlive the token expiration.
+If you enable Gateway caching, include all request attributes used by authorization in its identity sources to prevent decisions from being reused across different authorization inputs.
+Even with a complete cache key, a cached allow can outlive the JWT expiration until the cache TTL expires.
+Keep result caching disabled when every request must respect token expiration.
 This cache is independent of the verifier JWKS cache.

 ### Errors and diagnostics